DoctorNasa/sui_token/README.md

 # Deploy Token on SUI Chain using Move 2024

-## Clound you please give me a Star! :star: :star: :star:
+## Could you please give me a Star! :star: :star: :star: THANK YOU SO MUCH

 ## Overview
 This README provides a guide on how to deploy a token on the Sui blockchain using the updated Move 2024 language features.